 Almost 500 people went missing under circumstances directly related to the national strike, according to a coalition of social groups in Cali called the Working Group of Forced Disappearances (MDTDF by their Spanish initials).
 Now, four months later, more than 60 have still not been found.

 The mayor of Cali, Jorge Ivan Ospina, of Colombia’s Green Party, as well as police deny that protesters were detained and tortured at the Éxito supermarket.
-The Cali police press office declined multiple times to comment on allegations at the other locations when contacted by VICE World News.
+The Cali police press office declined multiple times to comment on allegations about the other locations when contacted by VICE World News.
 Police said publicly on July 8 that an internal investigation is under way in military courts, which are inaccessible to the public, into allegations of police abuses in Ciudad Jardín.

 “May 28th was complete chaos,” said Julián Santiago, a human rights worker who was part of a team that tried to locate missing protesters.
 “By that evening, we had over 600 new names on our list.”